At a glance

 According to IDEA, informed consent has three requirements:

-You understand that consent is voluntary and that you can withdraw or deny consent at any time.
-The school must send you a written notice of your and your child’s legal rights, called
+- You understand that consent is voluntary and that you can withdraw or deny consent at any time.
+The school must send you a written notice of your and your child’s legal rights, called procedural safeguards.

-refuse to give informed consent by simply saying no. A parent can also refuse by just not answering when asked.
+You can refuse to give informed consent simply by saying no. A parent can also refuse by just not answering when asked.
 If you don’t give consent, the school can’t act.
 It’s your decision.

 However, this only applies to evaluations.
-The school may never “override” your decision not to allow special education services to your child.
+The school may never “override” your decision not to allow special education services for your child.